bmezaris/ViGAT/README.md

 * FCVID features extracted using ViT to be placed in the FCVID dataset root directory (~110 GB)
 * ActivityNet features extracted using RESNET to be placed in the ActivityNet dataset root directory (~630 GB)
 * ActivityNet features extracted using ViT to be placed in the ActivityNet dataset root directory (~240 GB)
-* miniKinetics_85k features extracted using ResNet-152 to be placed in the miniKinetics dataset root directory (934 GB)
+* MiniKinetics_85k features extracted using ResNet-152 to be placed in the MiniKinetics dataset root directory (934 GB)
-* miniKinetics_85k features extracted using ViT to be placed in the miniKinetics dataset root directory (358 GB)
+* MiniKinetics_85k features extracted using ViT to be placed in the MiniKinetics dataset root directory (358 GB)
 * FCVID keyframes used, bounding boxes, classes ids and classes scores (~600 MB)
 * ActivityNet keyframes used, bounding boxes, classes ids and classes scores (~1 GB)
-* miniKinetics bounding boxes used, classes ids and classes scores (~6.4 GB)
+* MiniKinetics bounding boxes used, classes ids and classes scores (~6.4 GB)

-Regarding the frames used for the extraction of the provided feats, we extracted 25 frames from each video for FCVID, 30 frames for each video for miniKinetics and used a sampling rate of 1 frame/second for ActivityNet, resulting in around 3 to 6 thousands frames per video.
-From those, we (randomly) selected 9/30/120 and kept the indices of the selected frames per video in a .txt file, included in the *dataset*_boxes_etc.zip file.
+Regarding the frames used for the extraction of the provided feats, we extracted 25 frames from each video for FCVID, 30 frames for each video for MiniKinetics and used a sampling rate of 1 frame/second for ActivityNet, resulting to approximately 6 thousands frames per video.
+From the extracted frames, we (randomly) selected 9/30/120 frames per video for FCVID, MiniKinetics and ActivityNet, respectively.
+The frame indices of the selected frames were saved in a .txt file, included in the *dataset*_boxes_etc.zip file.

 ## License and Citation

 The code of our ViGAT method is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources (e.g. provided datasets [1,2,3], etc.).
 If you find the ViGAT code or any of the provided materials useful in your work, please cite the following publication where this approach was proposed: